C12orf24: Structure

 Protein FAM261A has 2 charge runs, a positive run from amino acids 200-229 and a negative charge run from amino acids 238–268.
 Methionine, histidine, and serine are all seen at a higher than expected rate in FAM216A while valine is seen at a significantly lower than expected rate.

 The CFSSP (Chou and Fassman Secondary Structure Prediction Server) predicts a secondary structure for FAM216A that has multiple alpha helices with a few large beta pleated sheets.
 I-TASSER structure prediction program shows a 3D structure of FAM216A that has many alpha helices and a few coil turns with no beta pleated sheets.

-Protein Level Regulation
+Protein level regulation

 There are 8 predicted sites of sumoylation on FAM216A, with only 2 of them having a high probability of occurrence.
 There are 7 predicted sites of glycation on FAM216A.
 There is no predicted signal peptide for FAM216A, which may prevent the protein from being glycosylated.
 There is 42 predicted sites for phosphorylation, however given the predicted structure of the protein not all 42 sites will be accessible for phosphorylation.

-Interacting Proteins
+Interacting proteins

 There are only a few known proteins that are predicted to interact with FAM216A.